 Quick answer

-• SPF, DKIM, and DMARC results
+• Were SPF, DKIM, and DMARC aligned for the tested message?

-What an inbox placement test actually measures
+What is inbox placement testing?

 An inbox placement test measures the real-world outcome of a send across a seed list or controlled inbox cohort.

-Delivery vs deliverability vs placement
+Delivery vs deliverability vs inbox placement

 These terms are related but not the same.